 Jerry offered her his quarters as a bolt-hole where Meghan could organize the family’s future while avoiding interruptions from the steady trickle of well-wishers, busy bodies and parasites that rolled up to the house or telephoned.
 She felt guilty about leaving the children on their own but the matter of moving on was, in her mind, exceedingly urgent.
-Coming home to a tidy house filled with the aroma of a welcoming dinner evaporated her concern and led to her discovering that Scratch had been the primary cook in the house for a very long time.
+Coming home to a tidy house filled with the aroma of a welcoming dinner evaporated her concern and led to her discovering that, whenever she was away, Scratch had been the primary cook in the house for a very long time.

 Sitting around the table after dinner the kids retold the highlights of the day.
 How they repelled boarders at the front door and took turns beating back forays from the telephone.
 Scratch, initially, had suggested disconnecting both the front door bell and the telephone, but Rosie rejected the idea saying she was not going to be like Grandma.
 Instead the pair of them created the legal firm Cabot, Otis, Adams and Lowell, C.O.A & L. for short, who now dealt with all matters concerning the estate of the late Mr. Thornton, and played a kind of verbal leapfrog as they competed with each other over who could bamboozle better.

 The mantle of maturity, donned with such apparent ease by both children, made it easier for Meghan to introduce the question as to what they should do with Jack.
 Boston was out.
 Being military nomads the family never had a place they could truly call home.
-After a shorty debate they arrived at a general consensus.
-Wherever they went; Jack would come with them.
+After a short debate they arrived at a general consensus.
+Wherever they went Jack would come with them.

 With the help of Jerry, and a couple of other pilots the family gathered the most treasured possessions together and disposed of everything lacking practical or sentimental value.
 Jerry agreed to store a few things where the final decision was proving difficult.